Universal quantum computation with symmetric qubit clusters coupled to an environment

 Circumstantial evidence suggests that quantum computers might achieve superpolynomial speedups over probabilistic classical ones.
 Lloyd's universal quantum simulator and Shor's algorithms for integer factorization and for discrete logarithms are prominent examples of efficient quantum solutions for problems suspected to be not computable in polynomial time classically~\cite{shor1997polynomial, lloyd1996universal}.
 Quantum communication protocols are provably exponentially faster than classical-probabilistic ones for specific communication complexity problems~\cite{raz1999exponential, gavinsky2007exponential}, and there exist problems that space-bounded quantum algorithms can solve using exponentially less work space than any classical algorithm~\cite{legall2006exponential}.
 Nonetheless, large classes of quantum tasks involving highly entangled states are efficiently simulatable classically.
 Quantum teleportation, superdense coding and computation using only Hadamard, $\mathsf{CNOT}$, and measurements fall into this category according to the Gottesman-Knill theorem~\cite{gottesman1997stabilizer, nielsen2010quantum}.
 Fermionic linear optics with measurements, and more generally matchgate computation, are also known to be classically simulatable in polynomial time~\cite{valiant2001quantum, terhal2001classical, knill2001fermionic}.
 (This is in contrast to universal bosonic linear optics with measurements~\cite{knill2001scheme} and universal fermionic \textit{nonlinear} optics with measurements~\cite{bravyi2000fermionic}.
-The computationally relevant difference between particle-number-preserving fermions and bosons being the easy task of computing a (Slater) determinant in the case of fermions versus the hard task ($\sharp \mathsf{P}$-complete) of computing a permanent~\cite{valiant1979complexity} in the case of bosons.)
+The computational difference between particle-number-preserving fermions and bosons arises as a result of the easy task of computing a (Slater) determinant in the case of fermions versus the hard task ($\sharp \mathsf{P}$-complete) of computing a permanent \cite{valiant1979complexity} in the case of bosons.)